aaronp18/jupyter-lint/README.md

 `./jupyter-lint.sh <filename> -s` - Runs the script in `simple` mode which basically only outputs what is wrong and the rating, without all of the other tables pylint spits out.

+### Options
+- `-s` - Runs the script in `simple` mode which basically only outputs what is wrong and the rating, without all of the other tables pylint spits out.
+- `-v` - Displays the version
+- `-h` - Displays the help screen